FLU FACTS 2014-2015

 Annual vaccination against influenza (flu) is recommended for all people age 6 months

 and older who do not have a valid medical reason not to be vaccinated.

 When is the best time to be vaccinated?

-Vaccination should begin as soon as vaccine becomes available and should continue into spring, or until
+Vaccination should begin "soon after" vaccine becomes available and preferably by

-the vaccine supply is gone—whichever comes first.
-If possible, vaccination by October is preferred.
+or until the vaccine supply is gone—whichever comes first.

 Is vaccine available?

 Yes.
 Vaccine is available for established patients at all CapitalCare offices.

 Are any vaccine shortages or delays expected this season?